-A well-functioning team of staff is an essential aspect of any successful business.
+A well-functioning team of staff is an essential aspect of any successful business from the moment they are hired.
+You can see here important steps to take before you hire your employees.
 As a business owner, it is vital that you encourage your staff as much as possible and help them to be enthusiastic about the task at hand.
 While you should always view your workers as people in their own right from a business perspective, you should also view them as an investment.
 If you are not getting the most out of your employees, you are not getting a good return on your investment.
 Instead, the money that you spend on their wages is going to waste.
-To avoid this, you need to make sure that your staff are working to their full potential.
 Below are four ways for you to optimize the working hours of your employees.

 Give them time off